Ancient Native American Pottery

 Another popular technique is etched pottery.
 Here the potter paints the air-dried clay and incises it with various Native American designs.
 The pottery is then fired.

-Kachina House offers a vast selection of Native American pottery at all price ranges and styles including Navajo ceramic and hand built, Horsehair, Pueblo, Storytellers and Wedding Vases.
+Kachina House offers a vast selection of Native American pottery at all price ranges and styles including Navajo ceramic and hand built pottery, Horsehair pottery, Casas Grandes/Paquime pottery from Mata Ortiz, Storyteller Figurines and Wedding Vases.
 See our selection here or call us at 800.304.3290. for more information.